Projective limits of probabilistic symmetries and their applications to random graph limits: Proofs

-Because the invariance has a finite characteristic, it suffice to show that $\mu_\Nbb$ is invariant with respect to $\eta_m \varphi_m$ for any $m \ge 1$ and $\varphi_m \in \Phi_m$.
+Note that to prove invariance, it suffice to show that $\mu_\Nbb$ is invariant with respect to $\eta_m \varphi_m$ for any $m \ge 1$ and $\varphi_m \in \Phi_m$.
 For this we follow a strategy similar to the proof of invariance in Theorem~\ref{thm:direct_limit_compative_groups_invariance}, making use of the fact that the projective limit measure $\mu_\Nbb$ is the unique probability measure such that $\pi_n \ast \mu_\Nbb = \mu_n$.

-\begin{proof}[Proof of Theorem~\ref{thm:projective_limit_invariant_random_graphs}] Fix a $m \ge 1$, $\varphi_m \in \Psi_m \subseteq \Phi_m$ and define $\hat{\mu}_\infty = \mu_\Nbb \circ (\eta_m \varphi_m)^{-1}$.
+\begin{proof}[Proof of Theorem~\ref{thm:projective_limit_invariant_random_graphs}] Fix a $m \ge 1$, $\varphi_m \in \Phi_m$ and define $\hat{\mu}_\infty = \mu_\Nbb \circ (\eta_m \varphi_m)^{-1}$.
 Then we need to show that $\hat{\mu}_\infty = \mu_\Nbb$, and by the uniqueness of projective limits it suffices to show that $\pi_n * \hat{\mu}_\infty = \mu_n$ holds for all $n \ge 1$.
 Let $k = \max \{m,n\}$ and $A_n \in \Mcal_n$ be any measurable set of graphs with node labels in $\Xsp_n$.
 Then,

 For sack of clarity, let us elaborate on the validity of each step in the derivation above.
 The first three steps follow from the definition of the projections and $\hat{\mu}_\infty$ while the fourth step is because $\eta_m$ is a homomorphism.
 Step~\eqref{eq:step_directed_system} uses the commuting diagram~\eqref{eq:def_direct_prelimit_maps} which implies that $\eta_m \varphi_m = \eta_k \eta_{mk} \varphi_m$.
 In the next step~\eqref{eq:step_eta_n_commute}, we used that that $\eta_{mk} \varphi_m \in \Phi_k$ while $\eta_k \varphi_k \pi_k^{-1} = \pi_k^{-1} \varphi_k$ hold for all $\varphi_k \in \Phi_k$ (see diagram~\eqref{def:compatible_limit_group_diagram}).
 After that, step~\eqref{eq:step_projection_k} follows from the fact that $\mu_\Nbb$ is the projective limit and hence $\pi_k \ast \mu_\Nbb = \mu_k$.
 Next, in~\eqref{eq:step_finite_symmetry} we use that $\eta_{mk} \varphi_m \in \Phi_k$ and each $\mu_k$ is invariant with respect to $\Phi_k$.
 The final step~\eqref{eq:step_projective_system} is due to fact that $(\mu_n)_{n \ge 1}$ is a projective system.